BurningSquid/personal-portfolio/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70
+active: false

-title: 'Recent & Upcoming Talks'
+title: "Recent & Upcoming Talks"
 subtitle:

 content: